09/10/2015: The window for applying for the 2015 NECHA Grant has now closed. Recipient of the 2015 NECHA grant will be announced early October.

-The NECHA Grant grant was created and designed to assist schools who seek to improve the quality and delivery of student health services as well as promote innovative health programming within New England’s college health community.
-Grant projects are funded at levels up to $2500.
-The total number and size of awards will be based on merit, need, and the number of proposals received.
-Projects that involve student participation and a multi-disciplined/multi-departmental approach to shared concerns are especially encouraged.
-Award monies should not be used to cover indirect costs for the receiving institution.
-The grantee(s) will present their proposal and outcomes during the 2014 NECHA Annual Meeting.
+The NECHA grant was created and designed to assist schools who seek to improve the quality and delivery of student health services as well as promote innovative health programming within New England’s college health community.
+This year, grant projects were funded at a level of up to $1500.
+The total number and size of awards were based on merit, need, and the number of proposals received.
+Projects that involve student participation and a multi-disciplined/multi-departmental approach to shared concerns were especially encouraged.
+Award monies were not be used to cover indirect costs for the receiving institution.
+The grantee(s) will present their proposal and outcomes during the NECHA Annual Meeting in 2016 in Newport, RI.

 Bridge to Health: Practical Support for Students with Mental Health and Health Symptoms to Increase Physical Activity and Exercise